-^{}The Distributor received \$147,473 in the aggregate from the Adviser as compensation for its distribution services to the Funds.
-The Distributor also receives 12b-1 fees from the Funds as described under the following section entitled "Rule 12b-1 Plans".
+^{}The Distributor received \$189,918 in the aggregate from the Adviser as compensation for its distribution services to the Funds.

 Rule 12b-1 Plans

 The Trust has adopted Distribution Plans pursuant to Rule 12b-1 under the 1940 Act (the "Plans") pursuant to which each Fund is authorized to pay the Distributor, as compensation for the Distributor's account maintenance services under the Plans, a distribution and shareholder servicing fee at the rate of up to 0.25% for Class N shares of each Fund's average daily net assets attributable to Class N. Such fees are to be paid by each Fund monthly, or at such other intervals as the Board shall determine.
 Such fees shall be based upon each Fund's average daily net assets during the preceding month, and shall be calculated and accrued daily.
 The Funds may pay fees to the Distributor at a lesser rate, as agreed upon by the Board and the Distributor.
 The Plan authorize payments to the Distributor as compensation for providing account maintenance services to Fund shareholders, including arranging for certain securities dealers or brokers, administrators and others ("Recipients") to provide these services and paying compensation for these services.
 Each Fund will bear its own costs of distribution with respect to its shares.
 The Recipients or other entities also receive the proceeds imposed on certain redemptions of shares, which are separate and apart from payments made pursuant to the Plan.